| 1 | WelcomeThe Deputy Chair opened the 58th meeting at 9:30 am

 should refer these men for a medical assessment initially with

-- among the organic conditions contributing to the onset of
+out among middle-aged and elderly menamong the organic conditions contributing to the onset of

 erectile dysfunction, metabolic and cardiovascular risk factors